carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 ### Caption your code chunk output:

 The options we just looked at focus on code evaluation and text output.
 However, we have another set of options that deal with how plot or figure outputs look at act.
-Many of the options start with `fig.`.
+Many of the options start with `fig`.
 The one we will use today allows us to add a caption to our figure.
 Again, this is an optional feature, but if you need (or want) to add captions to your publication, it is straightforward to do in code chunks.

 The caption information also resides between your brackets at the beginning of the chunk: `{r}`

-the tag is `fig.cap` followed by a `=` and the captions within quotes `"caption for figure"`
+the tag is `fig.cap` followed by a `=` and the captions within quotes `"caption for figure"`.

-> ## Challenge 7.3: Add a caption to Figure 3
+> ## CHALLENGE 7.3: Add a caption to Figure 3
 > Let's add a caption to our heartrate figure.
 Add the caption:
 >
 > "Fig 3: Mean heart rate of stress and control groups at baseline and during intervention."
->
-> > ## Solution
+>> ## SOLUTION
-> > so, you should end up with the following in your code chunk:
+>> so, you should end up with the following in your code chunk:
-> > ~~~
+>> ~~~
-> > {r fig3-heartrate, echo = FALSE, message = FALSE, warning = FALSE, results = FALSE, fig.cap = "Fig 3: Mean heart rate of stress and control groups at baseline and during intervention."}
+>> {r fig3-heartrate, echo = FALSE, message = FALSE, warning = FALSE, results = FALSE,
+>> fig.cap = "Fig 3: Mean heart rate of stress and control groups at baseline and during intervention."}
-> > ~~~
+>> ~~~
-> > {: .language-r}
+>> {: .language-r}
+>> Set the option `fig.cap` to equal the text in double quotes.
 > {: .solution}
 {: challenge}